LiuxhRobotAI/awesome-learning/README.md

 - [Basic applied math]()
   - [AI book library](https://www.deeplearningbook.org/) - The most recommended book for machine learning.
-    - [Dive into deep learning](https://zh.d2l.ai/) - Useful tool book for deep learning and implementation.
+    - [Dive into deep learning](https://zh.d2l.ai/) - A useful tool book for deep learning and implementation.
 There is a tutorial course with video for this book.
     - [Machine learning book](https://github.com/aburkov/theMLbook) - The hundred-page machine learning book with code.
   - [Robotics coursework](https://github.com/mithi/robotics-coursework)
 - [Implementation and application]()
-  - [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) - Most recommended for understanding and getting starting algorithms.
+  - [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) - Most recommended for understanding and getting started with algorithms.
   - [Eigen](https://gitlab.com/libeigen/eigen/-/releases) or [this site](http://eigen.tuxfamily.org/) - A C++ tool for matrix operation.
   - [Ceres](http://ceres-solver.org/) - An open-source C++ library for modeling and solving large, complicated optimization problems.
 There are binding tools for Python to use Ceres.
 It is [Pyceres](https://github.com/cvg/pyceres) which is based on [ceres_python_bindings](https://github.com/Edwinem/ceres_python_bindings).
   - [G2O](https://github.com/RainerKuemmerle/g2o) - An open-source C++ library for general graph optimization.
-  - [Sophus](https://github.com/strasdat/Sophus) - A C++ implementation of Lie groups basic on Eigen, commonly used for 2d and 3d geometric problems.
+  - [Sophus](https://github.com/strasdat/Sophus) - A C++ implementation of Lie groups based on Eigen, commonly used for 2d and 3d geometric problems.
   - [GTSAM](https://gtsam.org/) - A C++ library that implements sensor fusion for robotics and computer vision applications, including SLAM, VO, and SFM (Structure from Motion).
 It uses factor graphs and Bayes networks as the underlying computing paradigm rather than sparse matrices to optimize for the most probable configuration or an optimal plan.
   - [miniSAM](https://github.com/dongjing3309/minisam) - An open-source C++/Python framework for solving factor graph-based least squares problems inspired by GTSAM but more lightweight.
 Some tutorials on factor graph-based optimization problems should be very useful.
   - [Mosek](https://www.mosek.com/) - Powerful solver to optimization problems.
 And [Yalmip](https://yalmip.github.io/) - A tool for optimization problems.
 [Here](https://yalmip.github.io/solver/mosek/) is how it works with Mosek.